shauryajauhari/shauryajauhari.github.io/_posts/2020-07-16-quality_control.markdown

 </p>
 <br>

-<p>On selecting the tool, the interface opens in the main panel of galaxy and the user is presented with a choice to select data for application.
+<p>On selecting the tool, the interface opens in the main panel of Galaxy and the user is presented with a choice to select data for application.
 Before execution, we can choose the associated parameters just as we would specify in the command line.
 For now, we shall stick to the defaults.</p>

 <p align="left">
   <img width="500" src="/assets/img/beforeExecution.png">
 </p>
 <br>

-<p>When the job is submitted, the intermediary progress is denoted by an <i>bisque</i> tone in the right panel where the task has been highlighted.
-On completion, it turns to smooth green. </p>
+<p>When the job is submitted, the intermediary progress is denoted by an <i>orange/ bisque</i> tinge in the right panel where the task has been highlighted.
+On completion, it turns into a smooth green. </p>

 <p align="left">
   <img width="500" src="/assets/img/jobSubmitted.png">